cpske/ISP/code-quality/docstrings.md

 ### My Recommendation for Class Docstrings

 1. Document what the class does, not *how* it does it.
-Describe any special dependencies or preconditions on using the class.
+2. Document any special dependencies or preconditions required by the class.
 2. Give an example of how to create objects of the class.
 3. Document attributes of the class.
 4. **Don't** write a summary of all the methods in th class.
 That's redundant!
-Each method should have it's own docstring.
+Each method has it's own docstring that describes it.

 ## Viewing Python docstrings

-You can view the docstring comment in the Python interpreter.
+You can view the docstring comments in the Python interpreter.
 This works for functions, classes, modules, and packages (if they have a docstring):
 ```python
 >>> help(print)